 In fact, as birthparents contemplate an adoption plan, many speak of separating emotionally as they prepare for a plan they feel is best for their child and for their own lives.
 Some spontaneously report feeling as though they are bearing the child for the adoptive family or talk about their planned adoption in other phrases that suggest that, for them, the adoption plan feels “meant to be”.
 Birthparents love their children, but they may be in a different place in their lives than the adoptive parents are.
 Rather than wishing to reclaim the child, most birthparents are hoping that the bonding between their child and the adoptive parents will be strong.

-Birthparents often spontaneously talk about not wanting to be experienced as interfering with the connection between the adoptive family and child.
+Birthparents often spontaneously talk about not wanting to interfere with the connection between the adoptive family and child.
 They want to promote the healthful development and growth of their child.
-They sometimes wish to be reachable to answer questions for a child.
 They usually have an interest in knowing that their child is doing well over the years.
-Adoptive families provide photos and letters to the agency or directly to the birthparents at a frequency agreed upon between the birth and adoptive parents.
+Adoptive families provide photos and letters for the birthparents at a frequency agreed upon between the birth and adoptive parents.
 Birthparents feel love for their child, but this is not the same thing as having a wish to reclaim.

 We have observed over 60% of the birthmothers who’ve made adoption plans with Full Circle families are already mothers.
 They are very loving and appropriate mothers.
 They know about bonding and often want to send the adoptive family ultrasound pictures so that they can share the excitement of the impending birth.
 It is hard to imagine the courageous process whereby a woman and man separate emotionally from a child for the sake of what they feel is best for the child, for themselves and perhaps for their other children.
 They may feel overwhelmed with their other responsibilities and grateful to you for caring for and loving their child.
 The birthparents love the child but this love for the child’s well-being means that they want the child to do well with the adoptive family.